kamleshsamrit/stripe-webhook/README.md

 Ex: <your-domain>/stripe/handle-webhook

 ## Enter created URL in Stripe Webhook
-> Under your Stripe Developers settings, head to the "Webhooks" tab and click the "Add endpoint"button.
+1. Under your Stripe Developers settings, head to the "Webhooks" tab and click the "Add endpoint"button.
-> Then, paste in your webhook URL provided above(in Blue color), select the webhook version, and select "Send all event types"
+2. Then, paste in your webhook URL provided above(in Blue color), select the webhook version, and select "Send all event types"

+## Create one method to save and validate entered URL
+> See in StripeUtils.java